DR Class 130 family: DBAG Class 232.9

 Some of Class 234 which had been upgraded to 140 km/h operations were subsequently returned to 120 km/h top speed operation.

 DBAG Class 233

 These locomotives were renovated and remotorised with Kolomna 12 D 49 M engines, and other more minor improvements: A replacement engine for the 232 series was sought because the engine was reaching its wear limit.
-Different new engines were tested: a Caterpillar engine, a MaK engine and the Russian 12 D 49 M. For cost reasons and because the Russian engine could be used with the fewest modifications the 5D49 was selected.
-However, the Russian producer proved no longer capable of supplying this engine, as a result an engine largely similar to the 5D49 but with only twelve cylinders was supplied.
+Different new engines were tested: a Caterpillar engine, a MaK engine and the Russian 12 D 49 M. For cost reasons and because the Russian engine could be used with the fewest modifications the 12 D 49 M was selected.
+However, the Russian producer proved no longer capable of supplying this engine, as a result an engine largely similar to the 12 D 49 M but with only twelve cylinders was supplied.
 This engine can have sets of cylinders turned off to save fuel at low workloads.
 By 2003, 65 locomotives had been rebuilt.